IBM/cf-deployment-tracker-client-node/README.md

 3. services: Put down all the bluemix services that are used in your journey in a list.
 4. event_id: Put down where you will distribute your journey.
 Default is **web**.
 5. event_organizer: Put down your event organizer if you have one.
+6. language: If your journey is not in **nodejs**, please put down the journey's main language in lower case.

-# List of runtimes and services
+# List of runtimes, services, and languages

 Runtimes